Ways to Improve Work Performance: Everything You Need to Know

 - Stopping to put gas in your car.

 - Other unplanned events that could make you late.

 Even the best-laid plans can go awry.
 You should allow time for interruptions and minor issues that can crop up in anyone's day.
 You should also have a plan in place for how to deal with these interruptions and distractions so that they don't become a regular occurrence or derail your schedule.

 If you need help learning how to improve your work performance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.